By Kelechukwu IRUOMA

 An epidemiologist and technical assistant to the Presidential Steering Committee on COVID-19 Onyebuchi Onovo said the spread of misinformation, which had influenced the people to reject the vaccines, would prolong the fight against COVID-19 in Nigeria.

 “Vaccine is a lifesaver and it has been proven to be so over time,” he said.
-“The low uptake of the vaccine means that the vaccine will continue to linger or continue to be within the population.”
+“The low uptake of the vaccine means that the virus will continue to linger or continue to be within the population.”

 He said one of the best strategies of addressing COVID-19 misinformation was giving out credible information at the right time and through the right sources, which included the government, religious leaders, and traditional rulers.